Occupational Therapy vs Physical Therapy: What's the Difference?

 What Do Physical Therapists Do?

 In contrast, a physical therapist treats the patient’s actual impairment from a biomechanical perspective.
-Physical therapy tries to improve the impairment itself by increasing mobility, aligning bones and joints or lessening pain.
+Physical therapy improves the impairment by increasing mobility, aligning bones and joints or lessening pain.

-A PT’s primary goal is to prevent injuries or get their patients back in motion with exercises, massage and other techniques.
-They focus on preventing injuries and can help people avoid surgery or a long term-reliance on medications.
-This approach is certainly important and can lead to activities that are fulfilling, but a PT’s main goal is to rehabilitate an injury, not the entire patient.
+A PT’s primary goal is to prevent injuries or get their patients back in motion with exercises, massages, and other techniques.
+They focus on preventing injuries and can help people avoid surgery or a long-term reliance on medications.
+This approach is important and can lead to fulfilling activities, but a PT’s primary goal is to rehabilitate an injury, not the entire patient.

 5 Reasons to Choose Occupational Therapy